Djurgårdens IF (men's ice hockey): 2000–2011: Torpedo hockey and economic struggle

+2012–present: Relegations and promotions

 After struggling through the 2011–12 season, Djurgården finished eleventh and had to play in the 2012 Kvalserien.
 Subsequently, the team was relegated to the second-tier league HockeyAllsvenskan for the 2012–13 season after failing to make the top two spots in the Kvalserien.
 This ended a 35-year run of consecutive Elitserien seasons for Djurgården.
 As a result, Djurgården fired general manager Jan Järlefelt and replaced him by Charles Berglund.
 Big budget cuts were also made, the player salary budget was cut in half.
 Djurgården set the goal to return to Elitserien immediately the following season.
 The team reached fifth place in the regular season, and Djurgården had to play qualification games for the 2013 Kvalserien.
-However, Djurgården failed to reach the final spot and the season was over.
+However, Djurgården failed to reach the top position in the playoff series and the season was over.

 The team was renewed for the 2013–14 season, with veteran players Kristofer Ottosson, Jimmie Ölvestad, Fredrik Bremberg and Christian Eklund retiring.
 Despite a rough period in November with six straight losses, Djurgården finished the regular season on third place in the league table, which guaranteed a spot in the 2014 Kvalserien.
 The fight for second place after already qualified Örebro was close, and had to be decided in the last round of Kvalserien.
-Djurgården managed to grab the spot with 17 points, the same number as Rögle but with better goal difference due to a 6–2 win against VIK Västerås HK in the final game of the season.
+Djurgården managed to grab the spot with 17 points, the same number as Rögle but with better goal difference due to a 6–2 win against Västerås IK in the final game of the season.
 Djurgården was once again a team of Sweden's top tier league.

-The Swedish Hockey League board stirred up a controversy with the decision to redistribute 6 million SEK of TV sponsorship from Djurgården to newly relegated rival club AIK IF in May 2014.
-AIK received the money to ease the transition from SHL to HockeyAllsvenskan.
+The Swedish Hockey League board stirred up a controversy with the decision to redistribute 6 million Swedish krona of TV sponsorship from Djurgården to newly relegated rival club AIK in May 2014.
+AIK received the money to ease the transition from Swedish Hockey League (SHL) to HockeyAllsvenskan.
 This was widely criticised by Djurgården, fans and clubs in HockeyAllsvenskan.